lakshman-devops/Devops/README.md

 # Devops
-This repositry created for practising devops.
+This repositry created for practising devops. updated from ubuntu machine